Vietnam.vn - Nền tảng quảng bá Việt Nam

 A Cathay Pacific flight.
 Photo: One world

-Countries around the world keep time based on the International Date Line, an imaginary line that marks the start and end of a day.
+Countries around the world keep time based on the International Date Line, an imaginary line that defines the start and end of a day.
 As a rule, countries closer to the left of the line start the day earliest.
 Countries closer to the right start the day later.

 Anh Minh (According to CNN )